 You may not realize it but there are several different types of hair that work together to create your dog’s coat.
 The type of hair the dog has depends somewhat on his country of origin (tropical, arctic), original purpose (hunter, protector) and genetics.

-Type of Hair.
+Type of Hair

 The outer coat is composed of guard hairs.
 This is also called the primary type of hair.
 These are long, smooth and stiff hairs that generally grow throughout the coat and naturally cover the undercoat.

-Length of Hair.
+Length of Hair

 Long-haired dogs are typically associated with colder climates since the longer hair provides more insulation and warmth.
 Through selective breeding, the growth phase of the hair was prolonged, resulting in a longer coat.
 Long hair can be coarse or fine.
 Coarse long haired dogs include the cocker and chow.
 Fine long haired dogs include poodles and Bedlington terriers.
 These dogs have a higher number of secondary hairs than primary.
 Since secondary hairs stay in the follicle longer than other hair types, these breeds tend to shed less than others.

-Types of Hair Coat.
+Types of Hair Coats in Dogs